-Metacognitive Processes: Instructional materials develop students' metacognitive skills in order to promote understanding of math concepts by directly teaching and supporting students to monitor understanding and progress over time.
-This includes guidance on:

-- setting goals; self-monitoring growth; and reflecting on the impact of students' choices and ongoing development as mathematical doers, critical thinkers, and communicators; - b. explicit practices to develop students' metalinguistic awareness around how language works in mathematics, language use, and choices connected to mathematical ideas; - c. modeling and developing strategies that support students in making their thinking visible through speaking, writing, or drawing their developing understanding; and - d. supporting students with diverse learning needs in developing metacognitive strategies. - Choice: Instructional materials prompt teachers to provide students with ample time to explore math concepts, during which students are given opportunities to exercise choice in how to spend time, who to spend it with, and what materials are used. - Multiple Entry Points to Complex Tasks: Instructional materials include tasks that are complex, with multiple entry points (e.g., allows for multiple solution strategies, encourages use of multiple representations) that promote collaboration and different ways of thinking and explaining. - Authentic Engagement as a Mathematician: Instructional materials promote productive struggle and the mathematical modeling process through quality math tasks that are sequenced to build conceptual understanding and procedural skill and fluency, prioritize inquiry, provide opportunities to take risks, allow for rough draft thinking and multiple approaches, invite the use of math tools, and utilize mistakes for learning so that students engage in collaborative learning. - Collaborative Learning: Instructional materials engage all students in collaborative learning through a variety of research-based routines, structures, and tasks that allow for whole group, small group, and independent thinking.
-Materials explicitly plan for students to demonstrate their curiosity and share their tentative thinking; ask questions; and adjust their understandings by listening to and building on one another's shared ideas.
+- Metacognitive Processes: Instructional materials develop students' metacognitive skills to promote understanding of math concepts by directly teaching and supporting students to monitor understanding and progress over time.
+These materials include all of the following elements: - setting goals, self-monitoring growth, and reflecting on the impact of students' choices and ongoing development as mathematical doers, critical thinkers, and communicators; - providing explicit practices to develop students' metalinguistic awareness around how language works in mathematics, language use, and choices connected to mathematical ideas; - c. modeling and developing strategies that support students in making their thinking visible through speaking, writing, or drawing their developing understanding; and - d. supporting students with diverse learning needs in developing metacognitive strategies. - Choice: Instructional materials prompt teachers to provide students ample time to explore math concepts, during which students are given opportunities to make choices about how to spend time, whom to spend it with, and what materials are used. - Multiple Entry Points to Complex Tasks: Instructional materials include tasks that are complex, with multiple entry points (e.g., allow for multiple solution strategies, encourage use of multiple representations) that promote collaboration and different ways of thinking and explaining. - Authentic Engagement as a Mathematician: Instructional materials promote productive struggle and the mathematical modeling process through quality math tasks that are sequenced to build conceptual understanding and procedural skill and fluency, prioritize inquiry, provide opportunities to take risks, allow for rough draft thinking and multiple approaches, invite the use of math tools, and use mistakes for learning so that students engage in collaborative learning. - Collaborative Learning: Instructional materials engage all students in collaborative learning through a variety of research-based routines, structures, and tasks that allow for whole-group, small-group, and independent thinking.
+Materials explicitly plan for students to demonstrate their curiosity and share their tentative thinking; ask questions; and adjust their understanding by listening to and building on one another's shared ideas.

-Key Criteria for Progress Monitoring and Supporting Students
+Key Criteria for Monitoring Progress and Supporting Students